kristinemlarson/gnssrefl/README.md

-August 2, 2023: Updated azimuth outputs for gnssir and quickLook so that the azimuth of the rising or setting part of the arc is reported rather than the average average, as was done in the older versions.
+August 2, 2023: Updated azimuth outputs for gnssir and quickLook so that the azimuth of the rising or setting part of the arc is reported rather than the average azimuth, as was done in the older versions.

 July 7, 2023: The newarcs option had a bug in it: the refraction correction was not being applied.
 While the refraction correction is not very important for some applications (snow, soil moisture), using it sometimes and not